EffieSong/Computational-Portraiture/Assignment_3/README.md

 # BirthDayGiftApp
  I made this app as a birthday gift for my best friend.
 I was trying to create an super interesting and surprising digital experience for her on her birthday party.
-Finally I came up with this playful cake eating expeirence and achieved it with p5js and ml5 facemesh API.
+Finally I came up with this playful cake eating expeirence and achieved it with p5js and faceapi.
 I also use anima.js to animate the fonts.

  Sound effect by Yunfei Song (myself).
  Background music by Musom Hu.